All articles

 What Should I Major In?
 How to Choose a Major in 5 Easy Steps!

 What should I major in?
-It’s one of the biggest questions for prospective college students for a good reason.
+It’s one of the biggest questions for prospective college students, and for good reason.

-Choosing a major in college can be difficult because it is a decision that will usually significantly impact your future career and overall path in life.
-That means there's a lot resting on the decision, and you want to get it right.
+Choosing a major in college can be difficult because it is a decision that will usually impact your future career and overall path in life.
+A lot rests on the decision, and you want to get it right.

 So, how do you choose the right one?
-On this page, we’ll show you how.
+In this article, we'll cover the steps you should take to find the right major for you.

-The first step to choosing a major is understanding what a major is.
-Put simply, a major is a single specialty or study area that every college student must choose and then complete.
+The first step in choosing a major is understanding what it is.
+Put simply, a major is a single specialty or study area that every college student must choose and then complete to graduate.

 Majors are available in a wide range of subjects, including those in the humanities (such as English, foreign languages, art, history, philosophy, and more) and those in STEM (including math, physics, biology, computer science, engineering, and more).

 To earn a major, college students must complete several specialized classes and (in some cases) complete a thesis or final project.
-(Though uncommon, students may double major.)
-Graduates’ majors are listed on their degrees and requested by nearly every employer.
+Though less common, students may double major.
+Graduates’ majors are listed on their degrees and are often considered by prospective employers.

-Related to majors, minors are alternate specialties requiring students to complete several classes (and, in fewer cases, a final project).
+Related to majors, minors are alternate specialties that require students to complete several classes (and, in fewer cases, a final project).
 As their name suggests, minors have fewer requirements than majors.
-They also do not supplant a major but rather supplement it.
+They also do not supplant a major but rather complement it.

-• Students usually lack knowledge or understanding of many fields of study or career options.
+- Students usually lack knowledge and understanding of many fields of study or career options available.

 Have a major in mind already?